JSBmanD/docs/pages/integrations/google-firebase.md

 ---
 title: Google Firebase
 ---
+[block:callout]
+{
+  "type": "warning",
-!!! warning "Google Analytics vs. Google Firebase"
-  	If you are a free customer, please as follow the guide below as Google Analytics has been deprecated for free users.
-If you are a paying Google Analytics customer, please refer to our data integration for [Google Analytics](/integrations/google-analytics/).
+  "title": "Google Analytics vs. Google Firebase", "body": "If you are a free customer, please as follow the guide below as Google Analytics has been deprecated for free users.
+If you are a paying Google Analytics customer, please refer to our data integration for [Google Analytics](/integrations/google-analytics/)."
+}
+[/block]

 ## Overview